 If you're in high school and the college search process is well underway, you've more than likely had the conversation with family about cost.
 Setting a budget for your postsecondary education is important, and you have a range of options with a variety of price tags.
 But one thing you can generally count on with a public, state school, such as South Dakota State University (SDState), is that you're getting a valuable academic experience that doesn't drain your wallet during and after school.

 Here are a few of the reasons that a state university is the right choice for your budget.

 When it comes to a range of degree programs and major options, you won't find a much more accessible option than a state college or university.
 SDState offers 180+ areas of study through its on-campus programs, as well as a variety of options through its online degree offerings.
-This roster of diverse academic options goes beyond even the on-campus experience—Sioux Falls, Rapid City and Pierre residents, for example, can save on budget by taking dozens of SDState courses at a University Center.
+This roster of diverse academic options goes beyond even the on-campus experience—Sioux Falls, Rapid City and Pierre residents, for example, can save on budget by taking dozens of SDState courses at the Community College for Sioux Falls.
 No moving expenses or commuting costs necessary.

 Cost of Living

 So let's talk room and board—when it comes to state colleges and universities, you're likely encountering a much larger campus with a variety of housing options.
 And to top it all off, it's predominantly less expensive than the accommodations at private institutions.
 The College Board estimates that average room and board for a private school, for example, is around $12,210 per school year—while the average room and board for an SDState student is nearly half that amount.
 (Not to mention that the community of Brookings, a growing city with an increasingly younger population, offers a uniquely low cost of living to go with its high quality of life—something that can't always be boasted by larger cities with high price tags.)